Glavo/kala-compress/README.md

 but the inside has been remodeled to find the optional component through `ServiceLoader` at runtime, so they are no longer dependent on them at compile time.

+Each module provides its `module-info.class`, so it can work well with `jlink`.

 For more information about the Kala Compress modules, see [Modules](#Modules).

 ### Charset